Events make CU Boulder feel like a community.

 Book or schedule an event space

-Contact CU Events Planning and Catering to schedule the use of a University-owned space.
+Contact CU Events Planning & Catering to schedule the use of a university-owned space.
 If your event requires university funding to proceed, submit your funding request on BuffConnect.
 Just be sure to have a confirmation of the space where you intend to hold the event and remember many funding boards will not hear proposals until you formally reserved the space.

 - Is the facility available on the date that you would like to hold the event?

 - Is the facility large enough for the event?

 - Are there any other events being held in the facility that will conflict with this event?

 - Are the technical capabilities of the facility adequate?